< back to knowledge

 But what about the big brand retailers?
 Do consumers go looking for reviews about them?

-To establish this, we went to kwfinder.com and looked at the number of searches for the UK’s top 50 brands in June 2022 for their brand plus “reviews.”
+To establish this, we went to kwfinder.com and looked at the average number of searches for the UK’s top 50 brands in 2023 for their brand plus “reviews.”

 So, for example, “Amazon Reviews,” or “Asda reviews.”

-We then repeated this process for June 2021 and 2020 as well.
+We then repeated this process for each year back to 2019.

 Here’s what we found: